Review Analysis Conclusion

 Assembly and Setup Considerations

 A fully assembled charging cart arrives ready to roll off the delivery pallet.
 For busy IT departments or teachers without maintenance periods, this can be the deciding factor.
-Assembly-required models usually ship in tighter packaging and may current Amazon listing detail less to deliver, but you should plan for at least thirty to sixty minutes of construction, plus cable routing.
+Assembly-required models usually ship in tighter packaging and may be easier to deliver to upper floors, but you should plan for at least thirty to sixty minutes of construction plus cable routing.
 If you choose an assembled unit, confirm that the casters are already attached and that the power system has been tested at the factory.

 Electrical setup is another variable.
 Most carts include a built-in power strip or outlet bank, but the amperage draw of thirty or more devices can stress older classroom circuits.
 Check whether the cart lists surge protection, circuit breakers, or grounding protection.
 These features protect devices from voltage spikes and can prevent a single faulty charger from tripping the entire cart.